FourierNets enable the design of highly non-local optical encoders for computational imaging: Appendix

 \subsection{Training PSFs and volume reconstruction networks}

-Given a simulation of imaging, we can define two modes of autoencoder training: (1) jointly training the phase mask parameters $\bm{\upphi}$ and weak reconstruction networks in order to learn a good PSF for a particular class of samples (i.e. samples with the same spatiotemporal statistics), and (2) training a stronger reconstruction network only with a fixed, pre-trained $\bm{\upphi}$.
+Given a simulation of imaging, we can define two modes of autoencoder training: (1) jointly training the phase mask parameters $\bm{\upphi}$ and weak reconstruction networks in order to learn a good optical encoder for a particular class of ROIs (i.e. samples with the same spatiotemporal statistics), and (2) training a stronger reconstruction network only with a fixed, pre-trained $\bm{\upphi}$.

 \textbf{Definition of terms} For both cases of training, the general framework is to simulate imaging using confocal volumes of pan-neuronal labeled larval zebrafish, reconstruct from the simulated image, then update the reconstruction network and, if desired, the microscope parameters.
 We will define the microscope parameters as $\bm{\upphi}$ and the reconstruction network parameters as $\bm{\uptheta}$ for any reconstruction network $\mathbf{R}_{\bm{\uptheta}}(\mathbf{c})$ where $\mathbf{R}_{\bm{\uptheta}}$ maps 2D images to 3D volume reconstructions.
 For our training algorithms listed below, we also define: $\mathbf{D}$ our \textbf{dataset}, $\mathbf{v}$ a \textbf{ground truth volume}, $\mathbf{\hat{v}}$ a \textbf{reconstructed volume}, $L$ a computed \textbf{loss}, $z_s$ a list of $z$ plane indices that will be imaged/reconstructed, $\alpha_{\bm{\upphi}}$ the learning rate for the microscope parameters, $\alpha_{\bm{\uptheta}}$ the learning rate for the reconstruction network parameters, and $\beta$ the weight of the non-high pass filtered component of the loss.
 When selecting a random ground truth volume, we also perform random shift, rotation, flip, and brightness augmentations.